 Community Sensitization

-CHAM channeled most of its effort in conducting community sensitization through GvH or T/A gathering campaigns integrated with community development agenda.
-Thorough the HSAs present with Covid-19 Vaccine and supplies could administer the Vaccine and observed high acceptance to Covid-19 Vaccine and majority of those vaccinated in public were receiving it for the first dose and with increased number of men getting their doses which was different perception prior to this initiative.
+CHAM channeled most of its efforts in conducting community sensitization through Group village Headmen (GvH) or Traditional Authorities’ (T/A)gathering campaigns integrated with community development agenda.
+During these meetings the HSAs administered Covid-19 Vaccines.
+It was observed that there was high acceptance to Covid-19 Vaccine and majority of those vaccinated in public were receiving it for the first dose and with increased number of men getting their doses which was different perception prior to this initiative.
 These sensitization campaigns would usually precede door to door Covid-19 vaccination to give privacy for those reluctant to receive on public.
-After building the capacity of community (ADC), faith and political leaders and champions in Q2, CHAM continuously engaged them in Q3 and Q4 as the project implemented in sensitization campaigns.
-These personnel played a crucial role in convincing the community on the uptake of Covid-19 vaccines.
+Throughout the project implementation period, from inception to completion, CHAM continuously engaged community (ADC), faith and political leaders and champions through capacity building and during sensitization campaigns.
+These leaders played a crucial role in convincing the community members on the uptake of Covid-19 vaccines.

-Footballing bonanzas: CHAM adopted football bonanzas as a way to pull people.
+Football bonanzas: CHAM adopted football bonanzas as a way to pull people.
 This is so as there is usually high patronage of football games in the community.
 Similarly, the HSAs were administering the vaccine to those supporters and players opted in Covid-19 Vaccine during football games.
-These bonanzas were jointly planned together with district sports committees from Phalombe and Chiradzulu.
+These bonanzas were jointly planned with district sports committees from Phalombe and Chiradzulu.

 Social Media sensitization

-CHAM hired a social media intern in Q2, who made more than a hundred posts on Facebooks, LinkedIn, Twitter among others.
+CHAM hired a social media intern who made more than a hundred posts on Facebooks, LinkedIn, Twitter among others.
 More than 78, 000 people were reached with RCCE through this model.

 Distribution of IEC materials